March Stepping Stones to Gardening Success

 Practice 3D gardening: Dig up, divide and deliver to friends, relatives, associates and passers-by any extra plants.
 To lessen transplant shock, water the plants in good 24 – 48 hours prior to transplanting.
 Take out what hasn’t worked in that location and transplant them where they will work.
 Gardens are entities that change.
 Sometimes major changes occur; a once sunny spot becomes mostly shaded when trees mature, or the shade tree succumbed to last year’s extreme and died, creating a new sunny spot.
 Once in awhile, we just make placement mistakes due to lack of knowledge about either the plant or the location.
 Correct these errors now and breathe new life into the plant.

 Pick up the mower from the shop after having the blade sharpened and engine tuned-up.
 Cool season turf gardeners, start your engines.
 Mow with a mulching mower.
 De-thatch turf if you have this problem.
 Aerate the lawn yearly (in clay soil).
+This can be done during the first two weeks too.

 Top dress with a ½ inch layer of composted plant material or manure, or a blend (insure your compost has not been exposed to persistent herbicides, see Maintenance, Composting, Killer compost).
 Water in and spray with a microbial soil activator, or liquid humate.
 Topdressing lawns does work.
 After 5 years of top dressing spring and fall, my lawn soil sample showed good organic matter penetration down to 5 ½ inches.
 If finding and spreading enough compost on your turf is too expensive and/or taxing, buy alfalfa meal, alfalfa pellets, cottonseed meal, corn gluten meal, humate, horticultural molasses or other organic amendment.
 A mineral blend could also be applied (I’m not referring to the N-P-K bagged fertilizers) with a balance of trace minerals.
 Greensand is beneficial, but very slow release mineral product that does provide some water-retention qualities.
 Applying an inorganic amendment such as expanded blue shale, brand name Tru-Grow or calcined clay, brand name, Turface® for clay soils, a porous ceramic product is also a good idea after aerating.
 If your soil is on the sandy side, amend with Profile®, a porous ceramic that is better for sandy soil.
 Follow the application recommendation of any product.
 Organics and mineral blends provide a low, but steady diet for the soil life, rather than a jerky jolt they suffer from when receiving chemical injections.
 Think harmony.